 “At last Pankrates persuaded me to leave all my servants behind in Memphis and to go with him all alone, for we would not lack people to serve us.
 And so we proceeded like this.
 (35) But whenever we came to a stopping-place, the Pankrates would take either the bar of the door or the broom or even the pestle, put clothes upon it, say a certain spell (epōdē) over it, and make it walk, appearing to everyone else to be a man.
 It would go off and draw water and buy provisions and prepare meals and in every way deftly serve and wait upon us.
 Then, when he was through with its services, he would again make the broom a broom or the pestle a pestle by saying another spell over it.”

 “So you still know how to turn the pestle into a man,” said Deinomachos.
-“Yes,” said Eukrates: “only half way, however, for I cannot bring it back to its original form if it once becomes a water-logged with all the water that is poured in!”
+“Yes,” said Eukrates: “only half way, however, for I cannot bring it back to its original form if it once becomes a water-carrier, but we shall be obliged to let the house be flooded with the water that is poured in!”
 (37) “Will you never stop telling incredible tales, you old men?”
 I [Tychiades] said.
 “If you will not, at least put your amazing and fearful tales off to some other time for the sake of these young men, so that they may not be ﬁlled up with terrors and strange mythological narratives before we realize it.
 You should take it easy with them and not get them used to hearing things like this which will stay with them and annoy them their entire lives and will make them afraid of every sound by ﬁlling them with all sorts of superstition.”

 (38) “Thank you,” said Eukrates, “for reminding me about superstition by mentioning it.
 What is your opinion, Tychiades, about that sort of thing: I mean oracles, prophecies, shouts by men under divine possession, voices heard from inner shrines, or verses uttered by a maiden who predicts the future?
 Of course you doubt that sort of thing also?
 For my own part, I say nothing of the fact that I have a holy ring with an image of Pythian Apollo engraved on the seal, and that this Apollo speaks to me: you might think that I was bragging about myself beyond belief.
 I should like, however, to tell you all what I heard from Amphilochos in Mallos [in Cilicia], when the hero conversed with me in broad daylight and advised me about my affairs, and what I myself saw, and then in due order what I saw at Pergamon and what I heard at Patara.”